d3/d3-selection/README.md

 <a name="selection_sort" href="#selection_sort">#</a> <i>selection</i>.<b>sort</b>(<i>compare</i>)

-Sorts each group of selected elements in-place according to the *compare* function, and then re-inserts the document elements to match the resulting order.
-Returns this selection.
+Returns a new selection that contains a copy of each group in this selection sorted according to the *compare* function.
+After sorting, re-inserts elements to match the resulting order (per [*selection*.order](#selection_order)).

 The compare function, which defaults to [ascending](https://github.com/d3/d3-array#ascending), is passed two elements’ data *a* and *b* to compare.
 It should return either a negative, positive, or zero value.
 If negative, then *a* should be before *b*; if positive, then *a* should be after *b*; otherwise, *a* and *b* are considered equal and the order is arbitrary.